 Microchip never split up its documentation for its 8-bit MCUs, but when they entered the 32-bit market with the PIC32, they noticed the ubiquitous practice of manufacturers splitting documentation into separate data sheets (for electrical specs and package info) and reference manuals (for actually, you know, programming the chip).
 I honestly don’t know why manufacturers continue to do it this way, as we live in an era where Acrobat can instantly search through an 800-page PDF (which took 15 seconds to download, and occupies 1/100,000th of our drive’s space) — so manufacturers could easily dump the reference manual in the back of the PDF datasheet.

-Either way, not wanting to be outdone, Microchip decided to split the PIC32MM documentation not only into just a datasheet and reference manual, but additionally to split that reference manual into dozens of different PDF documents.
+Either way, not wanting to be outdone, Microchip split the PIC32MM documentation into not only just a datasheet and reference manual — but actually dozens of different reference manuals.
 To rub salt in the wounds, you’ll note the conspicuous absence of these reference manuals on the the product family‘s page — the only logical way to find them is on the individual product page for the chip.

-The PIC32MM uses a small debug executive that is appended onto your
+The PIC32MM appears to use a small debug executive that is appended onto your hex file.

 Two words come to mind: slow and tedious.
 In my testing, it took 12-17 seconds to launch a debug session and land on the main() breakpoint.
 The PIC32MM has 4 breakpoints, but they can’t be set while the target is running; you must halt the CPU, set breakpoints, and then continue.

 Know that the PicKit3 is very slow compared to the ICD3 or 4.
 It’s much slower than one of the embedded J-Link programmers on the common under-$30 Arm dev boards.